ucbds-infra/otter-grader/docs/workflow/otter_generate/index.md

 ### Autosubmission of Notebook PDFs

 Otter Generate allows instructors to automatically generate PDFs of students' notebooks and upload these as submissions to a separate Gradescope assignment.
 This requires a Gradescope token, which can be obtained with `otter generate token`.
-This command will ask you to log in to Gradescope with your credentials and will provide you with a token, which can be passed to the `--token` flag of `otter generate autograder` to initialize the generation of PDFs.
+This command will ask you to log in to Gradescope with your credentials and will provide you with a token, which can be passed to the `--token` flag of `otter generate` to initialize the generation of PDFs.

 ```
 $ otter generate token